Helimer 207 helicopter accident: Copilot

+Rescuer

 Íñigo Vallejo García, aged 33, was the rescuer on the Helimer 207.
 He previously served three years in the Government of Andalusia's Emergency Group in a helicopter rescue unit.
 He joined Maritime Rescue in April 2007, initially at the Canary Islands base, then in Almería.

 Reactions following the accident

 Tributes to the Helimer 207 crew

 On 10 February 2010, a ceremony in Almería honored the four crew members with the Gold Medal for Merit in Civil Protection, with a red distinction.
 The awards were presented by the Minister of Development, José Blanco López, to the survivor, Alberto Elvira Vallejo, and the families of the deceased: José Luis López Alcalá, Kevin Holmes, and Íñigo Vallejo García.

 In November 2010, during the Barcelona Boat Show, the "Silver Anchors" award was presented to the four crew members, collected by the survivor and the widows of the deceased.

 Issues with other AW139s

 Following the accident, professional groups highlighted design flaws in the AgustaWestland AW139.
 In 2008, the European Aviation Safety Agency (EASA) issued a directive for all AW139 operators to inspect their helicopters.
 The directive noted issues with the tail rotor, which, if undetected, could lead to structural failure, causing loss of control.

 On 25 August 2009, a serious incident occurred with an AW139 operated by Gulf Helicopters, registered A7-GHC, when the tail rotor detached during takeoff preparations at Doha International Airport (Qatar).
 This incident, reported by specialized media, confirmed EASA's concerns.

 On 4 September 2009, EASA issued another directive mandating thorough tail rotor inspections within the next 25 flight hours or 30 days, with subsequent inspections every 50 flight hours.
 Seven AW139s (serial numbers 31006, 31020, 31022, 31042, 31136, 31157, and 31248) with prior tail rotor incidents required initial inspections within five flight hours.

 On 3 July 2010, nearly six months after the Helimer 207 accident, another AW139 crash occurred, involving a Sky Shuttle Helicopters aircraft on a commercial flight between Hong Kong and Macau.
 All occupants survived after the pilot reported an inoperative tail rotor, entered autorotation, and performed a controlled water impact.

 On 25 August 2011, the global AW139 fleet faced further scrutiny after two consecutive accidents in China and Brazil on 17 and 19 August.
 EASA issued a directive requiring thorough inspections of tail rotor blades with over 600 flight hours or 1,500 cycles, mandating their replacement with lower-usage blades within fiveperial hours or 30 days.
 This grounded the fleet for inspections and blade replacements.